-• The applicant must be a resident at the location where s/he is requesting assistance, and must be confirmed to be such by the local administration authority.
+• The applicant must be a resident at the location where s/he is requesting assistance and must be confirmed to be such by the local administration authority.
 The means of verification is a statement from the local administration authority and a visit to the residence.

-Third, an income test is undertaken (see below).
+Third, an income test is undertaken (see below, applicable only to 2015-18 inclusive).